tyrantlink/plural/docs/docs/guide/getting-started.md

 ## Proxying in DMs

-In order to proxy in DMs you need to attach a userproxy to your member.
+In order to proxy in DMs you need to attach a userproxy to a member.

 See [Userproxies](/guide/userproxies.md) for more information on userproxies and how to create them.